 Acmopyle pancheri / New Caledonian acmopyle

-Leaves are thick, scaly and variously formed on the elongated branches.
-They are linear-lanciolate on the shorter branches (similar to Taxus), sessile, 8-20 mm long, curved at the apex, green, with 2 indistinct stomatal bands above, 2 wide, bluish stomatal bands beneath and a green midrib.
+- Leaves are thick, scaly and variously formed on the elongated branches.
+They are linear-lanciolate on the shorter branches (similar to Taxus), and sessile, measuring 0.32 to 0.6 inch (8 - 20 mm) long.
+They are curved at the apex, green in color, with 2 indistinct stomatal bands above, 2 wide, bluish stomatal bands beneath and a green midrib.